 - Earning yield or interest in crypto: Some organizations and decentralized finance (DeFi) platforms allow users to hold cryptocurrency and earn yield or interest.
 This practice is the crypto equivalent of earning interest on a bank account and can be done by staking, lending, or participating in other activities.

-Earning yield or interest via crypto holdings is treated as interest income, subjecting it to appropriate interest income taxes
+Earning yield or interest from crypto holdings is treated as interest income, subject to the applicable interest income taxes.

 Types of Crypto Transactions That May Not Be Subject to Taxes